JakesMD/Yaydio/README.md

 ### Add albums to the SD card

 1. If you haven't already, format the SD card to FAT16 or FAT32 and name it `YAYDIO`.
+2. Copy the 'README.txt' file onto the SD card.
-2. Create a new folder named `0001`, where "1" represents the next album number.
+3. Create a new folder named `0001`, where "1" represents the next album number.
-3. Copy the album's songs into the folder you created.
+4. Copy the album's songs into the folder you created.
-4. Rename the first song of the album to `001.mp3`.
+5. Rename the first song of the album to `001.mp3`.
-5. Repeat steps 2-4 for each album.
+6. Repeat steps 2-4 for each album.
-6. Use [DriveSort](https://www.anerty.net/software/file/DriveSort/?lang=en) (Windows) or [FatDriveSorter](https://fat-drive-sorter.netlify.app) (macOS) to sort the files alphabetically in the SD card's table.
+7. Use [DriveSort](https://www.anerty.net/software/file/DriveSort/?lang=en) (Windows) or [FatDriveSorter](https://fat-drive-sorter.netlify.app) (macOS) to sort the files alphabetically in the SD card's table.

 ### Assign an album to a keycard